wisdommen/2cloud-task/README.md

 # 2cloud-task

-### 2Cloud Web is the front end writen using Vue.js
+### 2Cloud Web is the frontend written using Vue.js

 run with ```vite dev```

-### 2Cloud Api is the backend writen using Springboot
+### 2Cloud Api is the backend written using Springboot

 build with ```mvn clean package```